March 8th 2022

 In this guide we’ll unveil the most important considerations that affect the beauty (and price tag) of a 2 carat diamond.
-If you have any questions feel free to chat us at any time or use our Diamond Search Engine to view the live prices of over 400,000 diamond currently available from top online jewelers like Blue Nile, Ritani, Do Amore, Whiteflash, and Brian Gavin.
+If you have any questions feel free to chat us at any time or use our diamond search engine to view the live prices of over 2 million diamonds currently available from top online jewelers like Blue Nile, Brilliance, RockHer, With Clarity, Adiamor, Engage, and Whiteflash.

 Of the 4 C’s (meaning color, clarity, cut, and carat), color is the “c” that can save you the most money and is the first thing we want to tackle in our 2 Carat Diamond Guide.

 Color is an important consideration at the 2 carat mark since the larger the stone, the more important color becomes.
 As size increases, color saturation becomes more obvious to the naked eye.
 So, while a 0.5 carat K color diamond like this one might look white, a 2 carat K color diamond like this one may look slightly yellow even when viewed from above (diamond’s look whitest when viewed from this angle).

 That said, pairing a K color diamond with faint or medium fluorescence can help hide some of that natural coloration.
 Fluorescence can also help you save a little money as compared to a diamond with no fluorescence, especially in the near colorless grades like G – J. Learn more about diamond fluorescence grades and how they can affect appearance and price in our Diamond Fluorescence Guide.